avastmick/consensus/README.md

 # Consensus

 ## Synopsis

-In the near future technology is encroaching on our biology.
-People are changing themselves into something new.
-Amidst it all is a young girl who falls mysteriously ill.
-Her mother and grandfather are desperate.
-Opposing forces circle, seeing her as an opportunity to further their cause.
+It is the near future, and technology is encroaching upon our biology.
+People are changing themselves into something new, and amidst it, a young girl falls mysteriously ill, leaving her mother and grandfather desperate.
+Opposing forces circle, seeing the girl as an opportunity to further their cause.
 The options to save her life are stark and may leave her less than human.